 Setting Up For The Perfect Crawl

 Screaming Frog looks like a lot but is very easy to use.
 In the Configuration > Spider setting, you have several checkboxes you can use to tell Screaming Frog how to behave.
 We’re trying to get Screaming Frog to emulate Google, so we want to make some checks here.
-This includes:

 - Respect Noindex